 - A for-profit private sector enterprise or not-for-profit corporation ready to adopt and integrate proven clean technologies into their operations;

-- Incorporated in Canada and located in Ontario.
+- Incorporated in Canada and located in Southern Ontario.

 How do I apply?